The Three Sons

 The Discovery

 “Well that’s the last piece of ground,” said the third son.
-He looked up and gazed over the thousands of mounds of overturned soil they had dug for as far as they could see.
+He looked up and gazed over the thousands of mounds of overturned soil they had made for as far as they could see.

 “But there’s NOTHINGabsolutely NOTHING in this field — except dirt and earthworms,” said the second son.